Eielson Air Force Base

 Public Health and Environmental Concerns

-Groundwater has been contaminated with lead and volatile organic compounds (VOCs) such as trichloroethylene (TCE), benzene, and tetrachloroethylene (PCE).
-Used oils, solvents, and fuel have been discharged onto the ground and into the soil.
-Polychlorinated biphenyls (PCBs) and pesticides have been identified in soils and sediments at Garrison Slough.
+Groundwater has been contaminated with lead, volatile organic compounds (VOCs) such as trichloroethylene (TCE), benzene, tetrachloroethylene (PCE), and per- and polyfluoroalkyl substances (PFAS).
+Used oils, solvents, fuels, and PFAS-containing substances such as various fire suppression foams have been discharged onto the ground, into surface water, or into the soil.
+PFAS compounds have been identified in Garrison Slough, Polaris Lake, and in the groundwater.
+PFAS contamination in groundwater extends off of Eielson Air Force Base and into the community of Moose Creek.
+Polychlorinated biphenyls (PCBs) and pesticides have been identified in soils and sediments at Garrison Slough as well.

-People may be exposed to these pollutants through dermal contact or accidental ingestion of contaminated soil or water.
-Contaminants such as PCBs or pesticides may bioaccumulate in fish and may pose a health threat to humans if consumed.
+People may be exposed to these pollutants through contact with the skin, accidental ingestion of contaminated soil or water, or via fish consumed from contaminated waterbodies.

-In the 1995 Record of Decision, many of the potential sites were found not to pose an unacceptable risk to human health and the environment and were closed by EPA and ADEC (the five-year Record of Decision Review for 2003 describing this action is available on the Eielson website).
-Several sites were given a conditional closure and were placed under "institutional controls" to prevent people from being exposed to any remaining contamination.
+In the 1995 Record of Decision (ROD), many of the potential sites were found not to pose an unacceptable risk to human health and the environment and were closed by EPA and ADEC (the five-year Record of Decision Review for 2003 describing this action is available on the Eielson website).
+Several sites were given a conditional closure and were placed under institutional controls to prevent people from being exposed to any remaining contamination.

 Gates in Garrison Slough which prevent the passage of fish into and out of the contaminated reach of the slough.

 At Garrison Slough, PCB contamination has impacted the sediments and fish.
 A portion of the PCB-contaminated sediments have been excavated, and the PCB contamination in fish tissue and sediments continue to be monitored.
-A fishing restriction is in place for Garrison Slough and physical fish gates restrict the passage of fish into and out of the contaminated area.
+A fishing restriction is in place for Garrison Slough and a physical fish gate restricts the passage of fish into and out of the PCB contaminated area.
+A risk assessment is planned for 2019 to determine the extent of contamination from pesticides, PCBs, PFAS compounds, and other contaminants for overall impacts to Garrison Slough.

-Most sites are still in monitoring program to ensure contaminant plumes are stable or decreasing and are not moving offsite or to drinking water wells.
+Most sites at Eielson AFB are still in the sitewide monitoring program to ensure contaminant plumes are stable or decreasing.
 Several sites are still being treated by active remediation systems.
-Institutional controls, such as restriction of ground-water use in certain areas, fishing advisory, and a dig permitting process for construction activities, are in place at Eielson AFB to prevent exposure to any remaining contamination
+Institutional controls, such as restriction of groundwater use in certain areas, treatment systems on drinking water wells, fishing advisories, and a dig permitting process for construction activities, are in place at Eielson AFB to prevent exposure to remaining contamination.

 Contaminated Sites Database reports

-There are a number of individual "contaminated sites" on the air station, and reports on the status of each is available on DEC's database.
+There are a number of individual contaminated sites on the base, and reports on the status of each is available on DEC's database.
 To see more, go to our database page and choose "Eielson AFB" in the City field.
 The list below are a number of the major ones.
 We have a glossary available to help you with any acronyms used in the reports.

 - Eielson AFB (SS67) Garrison Slough PCBs